Showing posts with label okv. Show all posts

 OKV_CLIENT_CONFIG - location of the config file.
 Default location is ./conf directory

 USER - OKV user that has authority to administer endpoints an wallets.
+In this case it will be the restapi user that I created.

 PASSWORD - Password for the user, or location of wallet containing the password.
 I am NOT going to use this as I am going to use a wallet file.